Emotion Recognition Task (ERT)

 The ERT has been validated in several patient groups, including stroke, autism spectrum disorders, neurosurgery patients, TBI, PTSD, Huntington’s disease, Noonan and Turner syndrome, FTD, MCI and AD.
 Instructions and interface are available in several languages, including English, Dutch, German, and Portugese.

 The ERT is part of the DiagnoseIs neuropsychological test environment by Metrisquare and can be run on any computer free of charge.
 In patients, the best responses are obtained when using a touch-sensitive screen available from Metrisquare, but mouse clicking is also possible.

 For more information visit the Metrisquare website or the reference below.
-Free accounts are available for psychologists, please contact me, provide your full name, job title and the institute where you work and your login data will be emailed to you.
+Free accounts are available for psychologists, please fill in this form with your full name, job title and the institute where you work and your login data will be emailed to you.